ixartz/SaaS-Boilerplate/README.md

 #### Bundle Analyzer

-NextJS Boilerplate comes with a built-in bundle analyzer.
+SaaS Boilerplate comes with a built-in bundle analyzer.
 It can be used to analyze the size of your JavaScript bundles.
 To begin, run the following command:

 ```shell
 npm run build-stats